victorCurto/jpa-hibernate/README.md

-# jpa_hibernate - Setup Instructions
+# jpa-hibernate - Setup Instructions

 This guide will help you set up the project by downloading the H2 Database and launching the H2 DB server.